prachipainuly/shrota/README.md

 # shrota
-A gaming web app for capturing ASL gestures and converting them to text.
+A gaming web app for capturing ASL gestures and matching them for correctness.

 Steps to run backend server: